 After all, you join WHYPAY? teleconferences using a normal 03 telephone number.
 That’s why we’re so easily (and freely) accessible for almost all users.Create a FREE Teleconference

-To dial into a conference call using Skype, that’s hosted by WHYPAY?, you simply open up the dial-pad in your Skype window.
-From there, you dial in the 03 conference call number.
-After that, you use the keypad to enter the meeting room number and the secure PIN, and you’ll be on the conference call!
+To join a WHYPAY? conference call on Skype, simply open up the dial-pad in your Skype window.
+From there, dial in the 03 conference call number.
+After that, use the keypad to enter the meeting room number and the secure PIN, and you’ll be on the conference call!

 So even if the hosts choose an external teleconference bridge, you can still dial into a conference call using Skype.
 Provided you can access the audio meeting with a conference call telephone number, you can do so via Skype.
 Bear in mind, though, that this method will also require Skype credit or a Skype subscription, and Skype will charge you for every minute spent on the call.

 Although it’s perfectly possible to dial into a conference call using Skype, you should at least consider the alternatives.
 If you’re hosting the call, this route can incur unnecessary costs.
 Unless all your participants are Skype contacts, you’ll have to pay to call each of them.